mdabagia/mdabagia.github.io/index.markdown

 Outside of research I love music, which is doubtlessly thanks to many years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied with Dr. Bret Serrin.
 I also enjoy cooking, reading (science fiction & world history in particular), and the great outdoors.

+Finally, I organize the ACO Student Seminar.
+Contact me if you're interested in giving a talk!

 ## Papers

 * * *